jpaulm/fbp-tutorial-filter-file/Step03/README.md

 We now have to associate the `StartsWith` component with the filter block.
 Since the component is in JavaFBP, you will need to use the `Choose Component/Subnet Class` block function provided by DrawFBP.
 This will bring up a `File Chooser` function, which you can use to locate `StartsWith`.
 In the first panel of `File Chooser`, you will see the JavaFBP jar file, followed by any other jar files you have added (using the `File/Add Additional Jar File` function), followed by the top level directories for the project you are working on.

-Click on the JavaFBP jar file entry, and you can start walking through its tree structure, until you find the component you need, which is in the package `com/jpaulmorrison/fbp/core/components/text`
+Click on the JavaFBP jar file entry, and you can start walking through its tree structure, until you find the component you need, which is in the package `com/jpaulmorrison/fbp/core/components/text`.

 Since different components specify different port names, you need to find out the port names used by `StartsWith`.
-Here are three of the ways available to do this:
+Here are three ways that are available to do this:

 - go to the source code for the component in the JavaFBP repo ( `src/main/java/com/jpaulmorrison/fbp/core` ), and look at the annotations (`@OutPorts` and `@InPorts`), or